IntelPython/dpctl/docs/doc_sources/beginners_guides/device_selection.rst

 Selecting device based on aspects
 ---------------------------------

-In addition, a :py:func:`select_device_with_aspects` permits selecting a device based on aspects it is required to have:
+In addition, :py:func:`select_device_with_aspects` permits selecting a device based on aspects it is required to have:

 .. code-block:: python
     :caption: Example: Selecting devices based on their aspects